Digital SAT Bluebook Test 7, Module 1: Vocabulary in Context Explained

 - (D) transparent

-(B) understandable: This refers to being easy to comprehend, not visual clarity.
+- (B) understandable: Means easy to grasp mentally.
+Not visual clarity.

 The recently observed gamma-ray burst GRB lasted 200 seconds, a _______ for a burst generated by the merger of neutron stars.
 Bursts caused by neutron mergers typically last fewer than 2 seconds.